liamcryan/pickle-mock/README.rst

             self.html = HTML()
             self.status_code = 200

+It seems like these small changes can get out of hand.
 There must be a better way.
-I'm sure there are a log of solutions, but I think this one is pretty general...once I create my code, what if my responses to functions could be mocked so that they were the exact response instead of one that I hand craft.
+I'm sure there are a lot of solutions, but I think this one is pretty general...once I create my code, what if my responses to functions could be saved so that they were the exact response instead of one that I hand craft.
 Pickle, isn't that what you do?

 With pickle mock